 MEHOP’s mobile COVID team will come to you!
 Do members of your staff need the COVID-19 Vaccine?
 Our mobile COVID Team can come to you!
 Call 979-479-6582 for scheduling or for additional information.
 There is no cost associated with this service.
 Small business, big business, we have you covered in Matagorda and Wharton Counties.

 By Rebecca Myers, MSN, RN, NPD-BC for MEHOP Four Things You Can Do TODAY to Protect Yourself from the COVID-19 Delta Variant As the delta variant continues to spread at an alarming rate, there are at least four things you can do for yourself and those around you: Get vaccinated.
 The delta variant is the… Read More

 Learn About Your Risk for Lung Cancer By Rebecca Myers, MSN, RN, NPD-BC for MEHOP Facing a lung cancer diagnosis can be frightening.
 Understanding what to expect may help to decrease the fear associated with this serious disease.
 Signs of Lung Cancer In the early stages, there are no signs of lung cancer.
 Most signs… Read More

 DOES VACCINE HESITANCY ADD UP?
-Key Points: There has been 33.8 million confirmed cases of COVID-19 in the United States and over 600 thousand deaths.
+Key Points: There has been over 33.8 million confirmed cases of COVID-19 in the United States and over 600 thousand deaths.
 More than 334 million doses of COVID-19 vaccines have been administered in the United States.
-The most common side effects from the vaccines; pain, redness, swelling at the injection site,… Read More
+The number of long-term effects and death associated with contracting COVID-19 is far greater… Read More

 The COVID-19 Delta variant is on the rise in the United States